All Episodes

 And the list of goodie Republicans that he cited, one, they were vilified at the time, George W. Bush, they absolutely detested him.

-Certainly that's how he governed that unnecessary Iraq war would be a significant piece of evidence in making that claim.
+That unnecessary Iraq war would be a significant piece of evidence in making that claim.

 And when I look at the sort of fatigued and bewildered Obama there, what I feel like is that's a person that's realizing I don't understand what's happening anymore politically.

-Now, I mean, you know, I put myself in that category also, but I don't feel exhausted by it because I know what the answer is.
+Now, I mean, you know, I would put myself in that category also, but I don't feel exhausted by it because I know what the answer is.

 I know that I'm not a participant in that answer other than through my surrender to Jesus.

-But what he's recognizing is, oh my god, this is moving so quickly.
+But what he's recognizing is, oh my God, this is moving so quickly.

 We can't do anything about this now.